LarsThe18Th/Small-Projects/MSX/IPS Patches/Usas Money Cheat Patch/readme.md

 <br>

-Both IPS pashed can be combined !
+Both IPS patches can be combined !
 <br>

 IPS patches created with following ROM: